 They’ll be extra thick, extra crackly, and extra fudgy inside.

 Recommendation from a reader: substitute the chocolate chips for peanut butter chips.
 I honestly can’t preheat my oven fast enough to try these that way!

 How to Prevent the Powdered Sugar from Melting

 Before today, I only rolled these chocolate crinkle cookies in confectioners’ sugar.
-And that’s totally fine!
-However, these particular crinkle cookies are extra moist so the confectioners’ sugar always ends up melting a bit.
+However, these particular crinkle cookies are extra moist so the confectioners’ sugar always ends up melting a bit and/or turns yellow-ish as a result from melting.
 Not a problem, but if you want stark white confectioners’ sugar on top, coat the cookie dough balls in a little granulated sugar first.
-Just a light layer– then go heavy on that powdered sugar topping!
+Just a light layer, then go heavy on that confectioners’ sugar topping.
 I learned this tip from the wonderful chefs at America’s Test Kitchen.

 As the cookies bake, the confectioners’ sugar coating crinkles and cracks as the cookies take their shape.
 Hence, the cute crinkle name.
 I love these.

 You can freeze chocolate crinkle cookies before or after baking.
 To freeze the baked cookies, let them cool completely first.
 Freeze in single layers between sheets of parchment paper for up to 3 months.
 Thaw in the refrigerator or on the counter.